Fresh Fun Flavor

 Ingredients in a bowl including oats, raisins, almonds, and hemp hearts.

-A bowl filled with unbaked granola ingredients and a wooden spatula.
+A bowl filled with unbaked oats and other ingredients and a wooden spatula.

 Overhead view of uncooked granola on a cookie sheet with parchment paper.

-5.)
-Line a large baking sheet with parchment, pour the mixture onto the baking sheet and spread it out evenly.
+Line a large baking sheet with parchment, pour the mixture onto it, and spread everything into an even layer

 Overhead view of cooked golden brown granola on a cookie sheet fresh from the oven.